cvetomir-todorov/CecoChat/docs/what-next.md

   - Add Open Telemetry metrics to UserDB when Npgsql adds support
   - Use Cassandra instrumentation from .NET contrib
   - Add metrics infrastructure to Minikube deployment
+* Partitioning
+  - Validate the dynamic partition count against the actual Kafka topic partition count
+  - Disconnect clients when partitions have been reassigned between servers
 * Misc
   - Clean up periodically the empty consumer groups for config-changes Kafka topic
   - Control sending notifications to SignalR connected clients as previously with gRPC clients